-1. INTRODUCTION
+1. GENERAL INFORMATION

 1.1.
-GENERAL
+INTRODUCTION

-Italian Presidential Decree no. 90 of 15 March 2010, Article 119, establishes that the Directorate of Air Armaments and Airworthiness (DAAA), in accordance with Article 745 of the Italian Navigation Code, shall be responsible for certifying, registering and authorizing Military Aircraft for air navigation.
+Italian Presidential Decree no. 90 of 15 March 2010, Article 119, establishes that the Directorate of Air Armaments and Airworthiness (DAAA), in accordance with Article 745 of the Italian Navigation Code, shall be responsible for certifying, registering and authorising Military Aircraft for their admittance to air navigation.

 The DAAA, as National Military Airworthiness Authority (NMAA), takes part in the Military Airworthiness Authorities Forum (MAWA Forum) of the European Defence Agency (EDA).
-The aim of the Forum is to establish a common regulatory framework among the European Military Airworthiness Authorities in order to harmonise military airworthiness requirements, processes and procedures across Europe.
-The MAWA developed a set of European Military Airworthiness Requirements (EMARs), published by the EDA, to be implemented by each participant Member State (pMS) in its own domestic regulation framework, for the purposes of managing the initial, continued and continuing airworthiness.
+The aim of the Forum is to establish a common regulatory framework among the European MAWAs in order to harmonise requirements, processes and procedures across Europe.
+The MAWA developed a set of European Military Airworthiness Requirements (EMARs), published by the EDA, to be implemented by each participant Member State within its domestic regulation framework, for the purpose of managing in a standardized manner the Initial, Continued and Continuing Airworthiness.

-In this context, the DAAA is responsible for:
+In this context, the EMAR-21 is the norm that outlines a standard process to:

-- certifying the initial and continued airworthiness of military aircraft and related products, parts and appliances; - approving design and production organisations; - authorising Military Permits to Fly (MPtF).
+- certify the Initial and Continued Airworthiness of military aircraft and related products, parts and appliances; - approve design and production organizations; - authorize Military Permits to Fly (MPtF).